mstksg/advent-of-code-2018/README.md

 [d03r]: https://github.com/mstksg/advent-of-code-2018/blob/master/reflections.md#day-3
 [d03b]: https://github.com/mstksg/advent-of-code-2018/blob/master/reflections.md#day-3-benchmarks

+"Rendered" links go to haddock source renders for code, with reflections in the documentation.
+Haddock source renders have hyperlinked identifiers, so you can follow any unrecognized identifiers to see where I have defined them in the library.

 ### `:~>` type

 This year I'm implementing my solutions in terms of a `:~>` record type: